cf7/cf7/README.md

 ## Titlebot Mini-App (2021)
 - A simple app that takes home page urls, scrapes the html, and displays the `<title>` of the home page.
 - It comes with a mini-API backend implemented with `AWS Lambda` and `AWS API Gateway` that provides a single endpoint.
-- The backend receives a request with the user-provided `url`, makes an http request to grab the `html` from the site the url points to, parses through the html to find the `<title>` tag, and finally, returns the site's `title` in its response to the frontend.
+- The backend receives a request with the user-provided `url`, makes an http request to grab the `html` from that site, parses the html to find the `<title>` tag, and finally, returns the site's `title` in its response to the frontend.
 - Frontend Code: [https://github.com/cf7/titlebot](https://github.com/cf7/titlebot)
 - Backend Code: [https://github.com/cf7/titlebot-lambda](https://github.com/cf7/titlebot-lambda)
 - **Website: [https://titlebot.vercel.app/](https://titlebot.vercel.app/)**